the WORLDby how you

 Freedom’s Promise is "a faith-based, nonprofit organization that partners with indigenous Cambodian groups to prevent human trafficking and child exploitation by transforming communities."
 They sell cool eco-friendly elephant messenger bags, which are upcycled from cement bags!
 They also have unique lunch bags made from recycled rice bags.

 Woven Grace sells beautiful magnetic notepad covers made by artisans in Haiti.
-They are part of Football Club of Grace, a Christian non-profit organization.
+They are partnered with Football Club of Grace, a Christian non-profit organization.
 Your purchase helps women and teenagers in Northern Haiti to feed and clothe their families.
 Each handmade product comes with a touching story.

 Serrv is "a nonprofit, fair trade organization dedicated to lifting disadvantaged artisans, farmers, and their families out of poverty."
 They sell beautifully made office products, including bookends & doorstops, desk organizers & accents and decorative boxes & penny banks.
 (To also find their products in a retail store near you, click here.)